High School Academics

-Topics covered include an introduction to functions (generalities and graphs), the linear and affine functions, and the slope formula; mean, median, and quartiles in statistics; an introduction to probability; computations with square roots; algebra (factoring and distributing); linear equations and inequalities, and systems of two linear equations.
-Topics in geometry include: trigonometry in a right triangle, the Thales theorem, dilation and reduction, inscribed angles, regular polygons; sections of solids (prisms, cylinders, cones, and spheres); and areas and volumes.
+Topics covered include an introduction to functions (generalities and graphs), the linear and affine functions, and the slope formula; mean, median, and quartiles in statistics; an introduction to probability; computations with square roots; algebra (factoring and distributing); linear equations and inequalities; and systems of two linear equations.
+Topics in geometry include trigonometry in a right triangle, the Thales theorem, dilation and reduction, inscribed angles, regular polygons, sections of solids (prisms, cylinders, cones, and spheres), and areas and volumes.
 This course is taught in French.

-Students continue their studies of Western music and begin learning about the Romantic Era through the 20th century.
-They also study modern classical music, jazz, and popular forms, such as rock and roll using listening examples, sound recordings, and research of notable figures and compositions.
+Students continue their studies of Western music and begin learning about the Romantic era through the 20th century.
+They also study modern classical music, jazz, and popular forms such as rock-and-roll using listening examples, sound recordings, and research of notable figures and compositions.
 Students may elect to take Chorus 9 or General Music.
 This course is taught in English.

-Students learn good practice habits and are encouraged to engage in as many activities as possible.
+Students begin to understand the importance of physical skills improvement relevant to a chosen sport.
+They learn good practice habits and are encouraged to engage in as many activities as possible.
 Sports include aerobics, street hockey, gymnastics, badminton, golf, and indoor tennis.
 This course is taught in English.

 Physics and Chemistry 9

-- Energy and Conversion: Use of mathematical relation of kinetic and gravitational potential energy, use of mathematical relation of power, law of conservation of energy, Ohm’s law, residence energy consumption calculation.
+- Energy and Conversion: Use of mathematical relation of kinetic and gravitational potential energy, use of mathematical relation of power, law of conservation of energy, Ohm’s law, residence energy consumption calculation

-- Motion and Interaction: Newton’s gravitational law, weight, gravity.
+- Motion and Interaction: Newton’s gravitational law, weight, gravity

-- Signals of Communication and Observation: Acoustic signal, propagation of sound properties, notion of frequency, infrasound and ultrasound, use of light or sound for information transmission.
+- Signals of Communication and Observation: Acoustic signal, propagation of sound properties, notion of frequency, infrasound and ultrasound, use of light or sound for information transmission

-In grade 9, students begin by reviewing the material covered in the previous year such as the present tense and the different types of verbs (reflexive, stem-changing, irregular conjugations).
+In grade 9, students review the material covered in the previous year, such as the present tense and the different types of verbs (reflexive, stem-changing, irregular conjugations).
 Linguistically, they enrich their vocabulary as well as their verb tenses (the subjunctive mode, the past and future tenses) in order to describe their plans, give commands, express a possibility or a doubt, and make hypothetical statements.
 Through a variety of oral exercises (dialogues, role-play, presentations), students work on their speaking and conversation skills.
 They also improve their reading and writing abilities through topics ranging from their family and friends to their preferences and habits.
 Students continue to explore the culture of different Spanish-speaking countries, notably through artistic masterpieces.
 The course meets three times a week.

 Spanish 9 for Native Speakers

-United States History I
+United States History I (Native Level)

-United States History I Intermediate
+United States History I (AELL and ELL)

-Art I (elective)
+Art I (Elective)

 Biology / Earth Science

-Chorale 10 (elective)
+Chorale 10 (Elective)

 This advanced Chorale course continues to develop skills introduced in previous chorale courses.
 In addition to proper vocal technique, further emphasis is placed on singing expressively, producing good choral tone, and sight-singing independently.
 Music is age-appropriate and chosen to challenge and inspire students, while encompassing a variety of styles.
 This course is taught in English.

-Economic and Social Sciences
+Economics and Social Sciences